bubenikovaadela/bubenikovaadela.github.io/research.md

 - Reproducible analysis workflows

 ### Teaching & mentoring
-I teach and mentor when I can—especially students taking their first steps into research.
+I teach and mentor, and I enjoy helping early-career students take their first steps into research.

-If you’re considering a project or need guidance on getting started, see the contact page.
+If you’re interested in collaboration—especially around imaging or analysis—please reach out via the contact page.